 - Malware or viruses: If your computer is infected with malware, it can slow down network performance.

 - Internet service provider (ISP) throttling: Some ISPs may throttle internet speeds during peak usage hours.

-- Congestion on your router: If there are too many connected devices on your router, it can cause network congestion, resulting in high ping and latency.
+- Congestion on your router: Too many connected devices on your router can cause network congestion, resulting in high ping and latency.

 Can high ping and latency affect online gaming?